ianw-github/MinuteMaths/README.md

 ### Contribution guidelines ###

-PR, as normal.
+Create a feature branch, then Pull Request.
 Must be approved by Ian

 ### Who do I talk to? ###